I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 ![main thread module](/docs/assets/images/HTB/easypass/easypass15.png)

-All I can really say about it is the binary expected as password had an error message that displayed saying "Wrong Password".
+All I can really say about it is the binary expected a password and had an error message that displayed saying "Wrong Password".
 So the first step was to search the binary for all referenced text strings.
 Right clicking the *main thread* window then selecting "search for > all referenced text strings" does just that.
 Another extremely tiny window labeled "Text strings referenced in EasyPass:Code" pops up.
 Fortunately the size was adjustable by dragging from the corner, it was still small however.

 ![Referenced Strings](/docs/assets/images/HTB/easypass/easypass16.png)

 Here the line of code containing the error message is found.
 It can also be seen that above the error message is a line of ASCII text that says "Good Job.
 Congratulations".
-It can be assumed from the context of the rest of the code that this is the message that will be displayed when the correct password is entered.
+It can be assumed from the context that this is the message that will be displayed when the correct password is entered.
 Double clicking on that line will bring up that point of the code in the *main thread* window.

 ![Congrats and Error messages](/docs/assets/images/HTB/easypass/easypass17.png)